oneapi-src/oneTBB/doc/main/reference/try_put_and_wait.rst

     template <typename T>
     bool write_once_node<T>::try_put_and_wait(const T& input)

-**Effects**: Stores ``input`` in the internal single item buffer if it does not contain a valid value already.
+**Effects**: Stores ``input`` in the internal single-item buffer if it does not contain a valid value already.
 If a new value is set, the node broadcasts it to all successors.

-Waits for the completion of the ``input`` in the Flow Graph meaning all tasks created by each node and related to ``input`` are executed, and no related objects remain in any buffer within the graph.
+Waits for the completion of the ``input`` in the Flow Graph, meaning all tasks created by each node and related to ``input`` are executed, and no related objects remain in any buffer within the graph.

 **Returns**: ``true`` for the first time after construction or a call to ``clear()``.